 While this feature is very nice in a traditional microwave, it’s somewhat less novel in a convection model.
 In a convection microwave, you can simply turn on the fan and put the oven on low to assure even distribution of low heat.

 There’s no need to memorize numbers or codes, you just press a few buttons and follow the instructions on the display.
 This model also has a turbo defrost, keep warm feature, quick-minute timer and delayed start feature.

 While the inverter means this microwave toaster oven has some pretty unique functionality, it’s also more difficult to repair in the event that it breaks.
 Be sure to investigate warranty options because the one year default may not be enough.

-If you're looking for a convection microwave that allows precision temperature control for both the oven and microwave components, check out the Panasonic NN-CD989S microwave oven combo.
+If you’re looking for a convection microwave that allows precision temperature control for both the oven and microwave components, check out the Panasonic NN-SN686S microwave oven combo.

-Because the oven is was small, you didn’t need to worry about preheating.
-It heated up very quickly and evenly.
-This also meant that you were free to use the microwave while you bake.
+Because the oven was small, you didn’t need to worry about preheating; it heated up very quickly and evenly.
+This also meant that you were free to use the microwave while you baked.

 For example, you could warm up extra sauce while a pizza baked or boil water for tea while you made cookies.

 One of the major draws to this convection microwave was the ability to use both cooking modes in tandem.

 We loved the two units combined and hope that another manufacturer will bring back a similar unit.